panaali/mseyfi.github.io/posts/SVM.md

 ---

-## ✅ Answer: **This is guaranteed by the Karush-Kuhn-Tucker (KKT) conditions and strong duality** — but let’s derive it intuitively and mathematically.
+**This is guaranteed by the Karush-Kuhn-Tucker (KKT) conditions and strong duality** — but let’s derive it intuitively and mathematically.

----

-## 🧱 Step 1: Original Constrained Problem (Primal Form)
+##  Original Constrained Problem (Primal Form)

 We want to solve: